streamerd/phx_gen_auth_check/README.md

-# User Login/Registration backed Phoenix Framework App starter, using phx.gen.auth.
+# User Login/Registration included Phoenix Framework App starter with GraphQL, using phx.gen.auth and Absinthe

 To start your Phoenix server: